-Community and Economic Development | Newark, NJ, United States | Loeb Fellow 2014
+Community and Economic Development | Newark, New Jersey, United States | Loeb Fellow 2014 bayeadofo@gmail.com

-Baye Adofo-Wilson is a lawyer and developer focussing on urban mixed use, mixed income, and renewable energy projects.
+Baye Adofo-Wilson is real estate developer, lawyer and consultant with an expertise in arts and cultural districts, sustainability, affordable and mixed-income housing development.
+He has a real estate development and consulting firm, BAW Development LLC, where he focuses on developing transformative, residential and mixed-use projects in urban communities.
 In his prior role as deputy mayor of the City of Newark, he headed the Department of Economic and Housing Development.
-Before his Loeb Fellowship, he cofounded, built, and directed the Lincoln Park Coast Cultural District and managed North Jersey's Green Jobs Training and carbon abatement programs.
-He created the Lincoln Park Music Festival and cofounded the National Hip-Hop Political Convention to increase political participation of young people.
-Following a stint in the US Army (he won the 1987 Soldier of the Year Award) Adofo-Wilson got a BA at Rutgers, a master's in regional planning from Cornell, and a law degree from University of Pennsylvania.
+Before his Loeb Fellowship, he co-founded, built, and directed the Lincoln Park Coast Cultural District and managed North Jersey's Green Jobs Training and carbon abatement programs.
+He created the Lincoln Park Music Festival and co-founded the National Hip-Hop Political Convention to increase political participation of young people.
+Following a stint in the US Army (he won the 1987 Soldier of the Year Award) Adofo-Wilson got a BA at Rutgers, a master's in Regional Planning from Cornell, and a law degree from University of Pennsylvania.